maxts0gt/maxts0gt/README.md

 # Max Tsogt

 👋 Hi, I'm Max, a tech enthusiast.
-Doing wahat I love as DevSecOps in AWS Infrastructure on this handle -> [max-ts0gt](https://github.com/max-ts0gt).
+Doing what I lovem as DevSecOps, in AWS Infrastructure on this handle -> [max-ts0gt](https://github.com/max-ts0gt).

 ## About Me